 At the peak of film photography in 1999, Kodak estimated 80 billion photos were taken that year.
 It’s difficult to get a firm number of the amount snapped annually today, but considering what’s shared across social media platforms, it’s got to be in the trillions.
 No doubt about it, humans are an image-driven species… but why?

 No one can ever know how exactly someone else perceives the world.
-Photography is the closest we get to seeing through another’s eyes, and sharing what we see through our own.
+Photography is the closest we get to see through another’s eyes and sharing what we see on our own.
 When multiple photographers shoot the same scene or subject, there’s a good chance the results will be incredibly diverse.
-Each one will see the it differently and render it in their own image with the tools at hand.
-Even back in film days, photographers manipulated photos to best express a feeling they had while capturing the scene, or a mood they were trying evoke.
-Ansel Adams was known to use a post processing technique called dodging and burning, which is still used in digital darkrooms today.
+Everyone sees differently and renders their own image with the tools at hand.
+Ansel Adams was known to use a post-processing technique called dodging and burning, which is still used in digital darkrooms today.
 It brought out a greater range of values in the photograph, which Adams felt this was necessary to impart the sense of awe he felt when viewing grandiose scenes.